 Read the detailed review here.

 The Kinvara 7 has made mid to forefoot striking effortless and natural.
-This is in part due to the 4-mm drop with 22 mm in the back and 18 mm in the front.
+This is in part due to the 4-mm drop with 22mm in the back and 18mm in the front.

-When runners heel strike on the downhill or when they started getting a little lazy toward the end of the run, the shoe felt much more comfortable and provided some responsiveness and some cushion at the same time so that the shock wasn’t going up their legs and into their knees.
+When runners heel strike on the downhill or when they start getting a little lazy toward the end of the run, the shoe feels much more comfortable and provides some responsiveness and some cushion at the same time so that the shock isn’t going up your legs and into your knees.

 The outsole also has injection blown rubber right along the outside and in the forefoot area.
-This gives better traction, more durability and also a little bit of cushion.
+This gives better traction, more durability, and also a little bit of cushion.

-On top of this breathable mesh is the FLEXIFILM technology added to areas where you would need more stability, around the outsides of the feet and in the toe area.
+On top of this breathable mesh is the FLEXIFILM technology added to areas where you would need more stability, around the outsides of the feet, and in the toe area.